Evening Primrose use while Breastfeeding

 Medically reviewed by Drugs.com.
 Last updated on Jun 24, 2021.

 Summary of Use during Lactation

 Evening primrose (Oenothera biennis) seed oil contains gamma-linolenic acid (GLA).
-Evening primrose oil (EPO) has no specific lactation-related uses.
-It is most often used for premenstrual syndrome, cyclical mastalgia, and atopic dermatitis.
-Supplementation of nursing mothers with EPO for 8 months increased the breastmilk content of linoleic acid and total GLA plus its metabolite, dihomo-gamma-linolenic acid, and caused no adverse reactions in the breastfed infants.
+Oral evening primrose oil (EPO) has been used to treat Raynaud’s phenomenon of the nipple in nursing mothers.
+It is also used for premenstrual syndrome, cyclical mastalgia, and atopic dermatitis.
+Supplementation of nursing mothers with EPO increases the breastmilk content of linoleic acid and total GLA plus its metabolite, Duomo-gamma-linolenic acid, and caused no adverse reactions in the breastfed infants.
 Supplementation of mothers with GLA had no effect on the development of atopic dermatitis in their breastfed infants.
-Evening primrose oil is "generally recognized as safe" (GRAS) as a food by the US Food and Drug Administration.
+Evening primrose oil is "generally recognized as safe" (GRAS) as a food by the U.S. Food and Drug Administration.

 Infant Levels.
 Relevant published information was not found as of the revision date.

 Effects in Breastfed Infants

 Eighteen nursing mothers took EPO 2 grams daily for 8 months starting at an average of 3.4 months postpartum.
 After 8 months of supplementation, no adverse reactions were reported in their breastfed infants.